Understanding LoRA as Knowledge Memory: An Empirical Analysis: Details of [q:q10] Q10 . Can Merging Multiple LoRAs Mitigate Routing Error?

-where $\sum_{i} \lambda_i = 1$.
-In our experiments, we employed a uniform averaging scheme for the top-3 retrieved LoRAs, assigning equal weights, i.e., $\lambda_1 = \lambda_2 = \lambda_3 = 1/3$.
 While this method is simple to implement, its primary limitation is its inability to account for potential conflicts or redundancies among the parameters of the different LoRA modules.

-\textbf{Matrix Concatenation (Cat). } Matrix Concatenation (Cat) constructs a single, more expressive LoRA module by concatenating the respective low-rank matrices (A and B) from multiple source modules.
-This process effectively increases the rank of the final merged adapter.
-For instance, given three LoRA modules, each with rank $r$, their decomposed matrices can be represented as $A_i \in \mathbb{R}^{d \times r}$ and $B_i \in \mathbb{R}^{r \times k}$.
+\textbf{Matrix Concatenation (CAT).} CAT constructs a single, more expressive LoRA module by concatenating the respective low-rank matrices ($A$ and $B$) from multiple source modules, effectively increasing the rank of the final merged adapter.
+Given $N$ LoRA modules of rank $r$ with $A_i \in \mathbb{R}^{d \times r}$ and $B_i \in \mathbb{R}^{r \times k}$, the CAT merge combines them along the rank dimension: